Malek1Dev/Tkinter_Projects_For_Beginners/Readme.md

-# This is just a test
+# Python Beginner App using Tkinter
+a simple program for beginners